A Seat Beside The River Tay

 Early Spring River Tay Potential

 From a commercial point of view I strongly believe that River Tay salmon fishing is undersold through the early Spring months of the season.
 I've mentioned often in these articles that there's fantastic specimen salmon in the River Tay during the early Spring months with very few salmon fishers out having a cast for them.
 Most seasons salmon up to 30 lbs or sometimes heavier are caught at this under appreciated time of the River Tay salmon fishing season.
 The problem is that many anglers are completely unaware of the presence of these perfect Loch Tay bound early Spring heavyweights and often lack the confidence and faith levels required (or the correct mindset and fishing tactics) to be in with a good chance of connecting with one.

 Big Spring Salmon In The River Tay

 These perfect heavyweight early Spring salmon that are normally caught on the middle Tay would have gone to sea as juveniles and fed together before heading back to the Tay.
-Often when one big fish like that is landed another one of similar proportions is not too far away and if you can understand this principle and go straight back into the same salmon lie soon thereafter a 'double' is always a possibility.
+Often when one big fish like that is landed another one of similar proportions is not too far away and if you can understand this basic principle and go straight back through the same salmon lie soon thereafter a 'double' is always a possibility.
 So if you're fortunate to hook and land one don't let the celebrations continue for too long and retrace your steps and go over the salmon salmon lie again would be my professional advice.

 Low Rod Pressure Stats Are Denying You Salmon